 Has your cat ever tried to sneak a lick of honey when making your morning tea?
 Kitties always trying to take a bite or sip of what they see us eating and drinking is typical behavior.
-Most cat owners would agree and have experienced this behavior to some degree.
 While some human foods are safe for felines to have, that may not always be the case.
-Honey is not something one would generally think a cat would be interested in, but it does happen fairly often.
+So, is honey safe for cats to eat?

-Owners may wonder what to do if their pet eats this sweet sticky substance.
-It certainly can create a mess in their fur.
-Some owners may even give their cats honey because it has so many healthy qualities for people.
+Some owners may want to give their cats honey because it has so many healthy qualities for people.
 In fact, many online suggestions imply that it may be safe to use medicinally for felines.
-Unfortunately, this is a big misconception, and owners should do more research before giving their cats this sweet, sticky stuff.
+Unfortunately, this is a big misconception.

-There is much more to feline nutrition than meets the eye, and owners need to be prepared for anything regarding cats eating human foods.
-This is especially true for sweet stuff, which is not naturally part of their carnivorous diet.
+Sweet stuff like honey is not naturally part of your cat’s carnivorous diet.
 Let’s get to the bottom of this sticky business and find out if cats can have honey.

 Can Cats Eat Honey?